Skyy 2 wins presents to the Baltimore Metro area

 Skyy2Win presents MYBOA™ as a national model for all youth programs.
 It is anchored in partnership with youth sports programs in Howard County, Maryland and Baltimore City, working together to bring this experience to the greater metropolitan area.
 The program was created and is directed by Eric McLamb, a 40-year veteran coach, referee and league administrator who dedicated his full efforts to the youth experience the past 27 years.

-The MYBOA™ referee training package contains a customizable eight-session course outline, game rules for youth basketball, certificate of completion and certified basketball officials’ uniform patch, in addition to training aids online and in-person.
+The MYBOA™ referee training package contains a customizable six-to-eight-session course outline, game rules for youth basketball, certificate of completion and certified basketball officials’ uniform patch, in addition to training aids online and in-person.
 It offers a complete package for communities seeking a high standard of basketball integrity and youth and community enrichment everywhere.

 The following is a snapshot of the MYBOA™ Training Course.